Tobelo: Attractions

 Telaga Paca is a small crater lake close to Tobelo town to the south – a few km off the main road.
 The lake is set in a backdrop of thickly forested hills.
 There is also a small village by the same name Talaga Paca near the lake, which has a lookout area erected over stilts in the water to view the lake.
 A canoe could be hired to paddle in the lake.
 It is the source of drinking water to the village.
-Villagers do fishing in the lake.
+Villagers fish in the lake.